Reproducible software environments

 We recommend the following resources for some additional reading on the topic of this episode:

-- Virtual environments keep Python versions and dependencies required by different projects separate.
+- Virtual environments keep R package versions and dependencies required by different projects separate (without needing separate R installations in most workflows).